Does car insurance cover your parked car?

 If someone hit your parked car and left the scene without a note, it is considered a hit-and-run.
 You should check for security cameras or any witnesses who may have seen the accident.
 If you are parked near a business, they may have security cameras that caught what happened, which can be used to determine who hit your parked car.

 Walk around all sides of your car to see the damage.
-Take pictures or video from every angle before moving the car from its parked spot.
+Take pictures or videos from every angle before moving the car from its parked spot.

 If you have collision insurance, you can file a claim to get the damage fixed.
-However, hit-and-run may also be covered under uninsured motorist property damage insurance in the states that offer it.
-If you have this coverage, it may be a better fit than filing a claim under collision insurance.
+However, hit-and-run may also be covered under uninsured motorist property damage insurance.
+If you have both coverage types and are unsure which coverage would apply, your insurance company and claims adjuster will help you with determining the coverage that applies to your situation.

 Frequently asked questions

-If you hit a parked car, your property damage liability insurance will pay for the damage you cause.
-This is one reason almost every state requires a certain amount of liability insurance, because it protects the other party if you cause damage or injuries.
+In general, your insurance does cover parked cars.
+If you hit a parked car, your property damage liability insurance will pay for the damage you cause, up to your coverage limit.
+This is one reason almost every state requires a certain amount of liability insurance because it helps financially protect the other party if you cause damage or injuries.

-Most states require liability insurance on all registered vehicles, even those that are parked and not being driven.
+Most states have minimum insurance requirements on all registered vehicles, even those that are parked and not being driven.
 Whether you park your car on the street, in your driveway or in a garage, having the right insurance coverage will protect your parked car.
 If your vehicle is stored in your garage and is not driven for extended time periods, you could consider placing your vehicle in storage status if your insurer offers this option while it is not being driven.